Azure/azure-sdk-for-java/README.md

 [![Build Status](https://travis-ci.org/Azure/azure-sdk-for-java.svg?style=flat-square&label=build)](https://travis-ci.org/Azure/azure-sdk-for-java)

+TODO
+- Intro
+- Code snippets [Asir]
+- Samples [Asir]

+- Download MAVEN fragment [Jianghao]
+- Authentication -> AUTH.md [Martin]
+- Contributing Code [carry over]

+- More Information [Asir]
+- list of previous releases and corresponding branches [Jianghao]
+- Microsoft Disclaimers [DONE]

 #Azure Management Libraries for Java

-This project provides a new, simplified Azure management libraries for Java.
-Our goal is to improve the developer experience by providing a higher-level, object-oriented API, optimized for readability and writability.

-For documentation please see the [Javadoc](http://azure.github.io/azure-sdk-for-java).

-For a list of libraries and how they are organized, please see the [Azure Management Libraries for Java Features Wiki page] (https://github.com/Azure/azure-sdk-for-java/wiki/Azure-SDK-for-Java-Features).
+This is the Azure management libraries for Java.
+[Re work in-progress and how we will continue to tweak - ASIR]

+This README is based on the latest released preview version (1.0.0-beta2).
+If you are looking for other releases ...

+[INSERT TABLE - Jianghao]

+[INSERT BLOG CONTENTS, including code snippets, and edit - ASIR]

+#List of libraries in

+#SAMPLES [ASIR]

-#[EDIT THIS] Download
+#[EDIT THIS] Download [Jianghao]
 **Notes:** If you are using snapshots builds from beta1 we recommend going to http://adxsnapshots.azurewebsites.net/ and find the exact version number.
 The latest beta1 snapshot versions are
 - client-runtime: 1.0.0-20160513.000825-29
 - azure-client-runtime: 1.0.0-20160513.000812-28